-For a longer answer, the standard can be broken down into its three components: picture, sound and scale.
+The standard can be broken down into its three components: picture, sound and scale.

 The first relates to IMAX’s Digital Media Remastering technology or DMR.
 According to IMAX, this can accurately reduce noise and grain under the filmmaker’s guidance to optimise content for “higher-quality, higher-brightness” 4K HDR displays.
-Without this treatment, IMAX believes that HDR content could actually look worse than what was intended.
+Without this treatment, IMAX believes that HDR content could look worse than intended.
 IMAX Enhanced also supports HDR10+ with some titles.

 Scale refers to IMAX Enhanced titles that were shot with IMAX-certified cameras or specially formatted for its 1.44:1 or 1.9:1 aspect ratio.
-This enables viewers to see the full scale of the image, with IMAX content filling out all four frames of the display.
+This enables viewers to see the full size of the image, with IMAX content filling out all four frames of the display.

-A number of content providers, TV manufacturers and AV brands have signed up to IMAX Enhanced.
+Several content providers, TV manufacturers and AV brands have signed up to IMAX Enhanced.
 It’s not as many as other formats, but IMAX Enhanced is positioned towards the premium side of the AV market.

-But to quote IMAX, “ when playing back IMAX Enhanced streaming content on both certified display and audio devices, the sum of the whole is greater than its parts – creating the most premium in-home entertainment experience anywhere.”
+But to quote IMAX, “when playing back IMAX Enhanced streaming content on both certified display and audio devices, the sum of the whole is greater than its parts – creating the most premium in-home entertainment experience anywhere.”